jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 Why are participles important?
 Participles are important to learn because they are used three different ways.

-1. **Participles combine with helping verbs to form verb phrases.** Neither present participles nor past participles can act as a verb in a sentence without helping verbs.
+1. Participles combine with helping verbs to form verb phrases.
+Neither present participles nor past participles can act as a verb in a sentence without helping verbs.
 Helping verbs are required for a participle to work as a verb.

 ```
- Fred is cooking dinner tonight. ( Is is the helping verb.
+ Fred is cooking dinner tonight.
+(Is is the helping verb.
 Cooking is the present
-participle of the verb cook .)
+participle of the verb cook.)
- Dave was planning to attend the concert. ( Was is the helping verb.
+ Dave was planning to attend the concert.
+(Was is the helping verb.
 Planning is
-the present participle of the verb plan .)
+the present participle of the verb plan.)
- Mary had blended the milkshake perfectly. ( Had is the helping verb.
+ Mary had blended the milkshake perfectly.
+(Had is the helping verb.
 Blended is
-the past participle of the verb blend .)
+the past participle of the verb blend.)
- Sarah had studied all night. ( Had is the helping verb.
+ Sarah had studied all night.
+(Had is the helping verb.
 Studied is the past
-participle of the verb study. )
+participle of the verb study.)
 ```
-2. **Present and past participles can also work as adjectives.** Adjectives describe nouns or pronouns.
+2. Present and past participles can also work as adjectives.
+Adjectives describe nouns or pronouns.
-     Sarah enjoyed her **swimming** lessons.
-(The present participle _swimming_ is describing the lessons.)
+ Sarah enjoyed her swimming lessons.
+(The present participle swimming is describing the lessons.)
-     The **dripping** faucet kept them awake.
-(The present participle _dripping_ is describing the faucet.)
+ The dripping faucet kept them awake.
+(The present participle dripping is describing the faucet.)
-     The **wrecked** car was towed to the repair shop.
-(The past participle _wrecked_ is describing the car.)
+ The wrecked car was towed to the repair shop.
+(The past participle wrecked is describing the car.)
-     The **broken** window was repaired quickly.
-(The past participle _broken_ is describing the window.)
+ The broken window was repaired quickly.
+(The past participle broken is describing the window.)

 3. Present participles can also work as nouns.
-When present participles are acting as a noun, they are called **gerunds**.
+When present participles are acting as a noun, they are called gerunds.
 A gerund might look like a verb, but it is acting like a noun.
 Gerunds always end in -ing.

 ```
- Running is great exercise. ( Running is the present participle of the verb run and
+ Running is great exercise.
+(Running is the present participle of the verb run and
 is acting as a gerund in this sentence.)
- Skiing is a winter sport. ( Skiing is the present participle of the verb ski and is
+ Skiing is a winter sport.
+(Skiing is the present participle of the verb ski and is
 acting as a gerund.)
- Dave enjoys traveling to new places. ( Traveling is the present participle of the
+ Dave enjoys traveling to new places.
+(Traveling is the present participle of the
 verb travel and is acting as a gerund.
 Traveling is the direct object of the verb
-enjoys .)
+enjoys.)
 ```
 **If a pronoun is modifying a gerund, then it must be in the possessive form.** There are a few exceptions, but it changes the meaning of the sentence.
 In most cases, the